← Back to Blog

 Camping: The Ultimate Budget Option

-A pitch at a basic campsite costs as little as £10 to £20 per night, while a well-equipped family site with facilities typically charges £25 to £45 per night.
-For a family of four, a week of camping with food and activities can cost as little as £400 to £600 in total, making it one of the cheapest holidays available anywhere.
+A basic pitch costs £10 to £20 a night.
+A proper family site with decent facilities runs £25 to £45.
+For a family of four, a full week of camping -- including food and activities -- can come in at £400 to £600 total.
+That's cheaper than most package holidays by a country mile.

 Budget estimate for 7 nights camping (family of four):